LijTesfaye/LijTesfaye/README.md

 ## (5) Intelligent Systems
 ## (6) Foundations of Cybersecurity
 ## (7) Cloud Computing
+Click this [link](https://github.com/LijTesfaye/kmeans_clustering_toretto_group) to access the  the project for this cloud computing course.
 # Year II, Semeter I
 ## (8) Distributed Systems and Middleware Technologies
 ## (9) Software Systems Engineering